 - Trace lithologic contacts, faults and other features and place these on topographic base maps and imagery

-- Construct basic - but accurate - geologic maps, cross sections and stratigraphic columns informed from field mapping and outcrop observations
+- Construct and interpret geologic maps, cross sections and stratigraphic columns informed from field mapping and outcrop observations

 - Write clear and succinct geologic reports that accurately convey relevant field observations and basic interpretations